 - Broadly, what types of analyses do the students anticipate conducting to test their hypotheses?

 Each selected Honors student will have an Honors committee comprised of two faculty members.
-The chair of the committee will typically be the faculty member who directly supervises the student’s research.
+The chair of the committee will be the faculty member who agreed to supervise the student’s research.
 A second faculty member will be assigned by the Department to serve as a second reader for the Honors paper.
 All students who are selected to stand for Honors will need to give two presentations in April of their senior year: one at SSRD and an Honors presentation and defense.

 To receive Psychology Honors:

-- The student’s Honors paper must be deemed of “honors quality” by both members of the student’s Honors committee (in the case of disagreement, a third faculty member will be asked to read the paper)
+- The quality of the Honors paper is deemed of “honors quality" by both members of the student’s Honors committee (in the case of disagreement, a third faculty member will be asked to read the paper)

-- The student’s Honors presentation and defense must be deemed of “honors quality” by members of the Psychology faculty
+- The quality of the student’s Honors presentation and defense must be deemed of “honors quality” by members of the Psychology faculty

 - The overall quality of the student's academic work, as reflected in the student's Psychology and cumulative GPAs, must remain at a level worthy of Honors